 Combined with modern technology and data analytics, ESM seeks to improve proactive issue resolution and empower employees to create memorable user experiences.

-The aim of ESM is to streamline processes, allow employees to quickly understand how decisions are made and provide customers and employees with better outcomes.
+ESM aims to streamline processes, allow employees to quickly understand how decisions are made and provide customers and employees with better outcomes.
 By optimizing employee services through departmental portals, businesses can increase productivity and accuracy while providing top-notch customer service.

 In short, ESM is an invaluable tool for businesses seeking the highest quality customer experience possible.